19 Mar 7 ways to create an enterprising culture at school

 Very often, maths gets brought into the enterprise equation.
 This is because calculating the cost of producing something can be used to price a product and vice versa, we can also work out profit and the margin as a percentage.
 This is something that children should be doing every day as part of their financial education and numeracy skills.
 The truth is, however, this is merely a foundation for the process of ‘turning a profit’ not the hard part of actually creating a product or supply a service people ‘demand’.

 Understanding the ‘why’ of why people buy things and use things is so much more important than how they pay for them!
-The basic concepts of supply and demand as well as economies of scales should be used in everyday problem solving and scenario building in school.
+The basic concepts of supply and demand as well as economies of scales should be used in everyday problem-solving ideas and scenario-building in school.
 This can then be tied in to school fetes or events which will compound this understanding and develop an enterprising culture.

 I know this is crazy but…